 I design and build furniture, drawing my main influence from Japanese sashimono and carpentry as well as furniture of the Chinese Ming dynasty.
 My focus is on cabinetry and tables, as well as small boxes and framing.

 In constructing my furniture, I use primarily hand tools and traditional methods of work.
 I feel that hand tools connect the maker to the work while allowing freedom of form, encouraging the maker to constantly push to reveal new facets of the material and continuously hone personal ability and skill.

 A hallmark of my furniture is the use of interlocking joinery to minimize reliance upon glue and mechanical fasteners.
 The methods of joinery are both traditionally-used in furniture and adapted from timber framing.

-I work on a commission basis, tailoring my efforts to the fit the unique needs of my clientele.
+I build furniture on a commission basis, tailoring my efforts to the fit the unique needs of my clientele.
 I can build from my own portfolio or provide a quote on your proposal or drawings.
 If you have a project in mind and are interested to know more, please contact me.
 If you are interested in visiting the studio, please see this page for more details.
 Thank you for joining me in my journey.
 I hope that you enjoy reading my blog.